scolladon/sfdc-generate-package/README.md

 * [commander](https://github.com/tj/commander.js/) - The complete solution for node.js command-line interfaces, inspired by Ruby's commander.
 * [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) - XML to JavaScript object converter.
 * [directory-tree](https://github.com/mihneadb/node-directory-tree) - Creates a JavaScript object representing a directory tree..
+* [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) - Ever had the urge to parse XML?
+And wanted to access the data in some sane, easy way?
+Don't want to compile a C parser, for whatever reason?
+Then xml2js is what you're looking for!

 ## Versioning